biankamarkovic/biankamarkovic.github.io/_posts/2025-01-27-image-search-engine.md

 Here we utilised VGG16.
 It would be worthwhile testing other available pre-trained networks such as ResNet, Inception, and the DenseNet networks.

-This content will not be visible on the webpage.
--->